Skip to the article content

 nbn technicians do their best to keep every appointment and notify customers if they can no longer make the agreed time.
 On the rare occasion that a technician is delayed due to the complexities of another installation and misses your appointment, you will need to contact your provider to reschedule your appointment.

-If you have a complaint regarding your installation experience, please refer to the Contact us section of our site.
+If you have a complaint regarding your installation experience, please contact us.

 If the requirements of the installation are ‘non-standard’, your technician will refer you to contact your provider to discuss options and/or potential charges that may be involved.
 There are some cases where you may be required to organise and pay for digging a trench to prepare your premises to connect to the nbn infrastructure.